 Beauty and Joy of Computing (BJC)

-BJC curriculum, developed at the University of California, Berkeley, emphasizes the joy and complexity of creating computer programs and apps, balanced with critical reflection on both the potential benefits and harms of new computing technologies.
-BJC has a strong design and programming focus, using the visual programming language Snap! and a collaborative, exploratory approach where students work in pairs and teams to bring their own unique creations to life.
-BJC situates computing in the context of how students interact with computers and devices in their daily lives.
+BJC’s AP CSP curriculum, developed at the University of California, Berkeley, emphasizes the joy of creating complex and beautiful computer programs and critical reflection on the potential benefits and harms of new computing technologies.
+The BJC course on CSP uses the visual block-based programming language Snap! and has an exploratory, hands-on approach where students collaborate in pairs and teams to bring their own unique creations to life.

 Mobile Computer Science Principles (Mobile CSP)